lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-10-17-Proofs-trivial.md

 with [AUTOMATH](https://lawrencecpaulson.github.io/tag/AUTOMATH) because, as de Bruijn remarked, it was nicely detailed right through to the end.
-Landau's book develops the complex number system from pure logic, so it can be seen as an updated version of *PM*, without the philosophy.
+Landau's book develops the complex number system from pure logic, so it can be seen as an updated version of *PM* without the philosophy.

 Most of Landau's proofs are trivial.
 He introduces the positive natural numbers axiomatically, including the usual definitions of addition, ordering and multiplication.
 The algebraic laws that they enjoy are important mathematical facts, but nevertheless their proofs are all trivial inductions.
-If Landau had decided to introduce the prime numbers, he would soon enough reach proofs that could not be called trivial, such as the *fundamental theorem of arithmetic*: unique factorisation.

 Next, he introduces fractions as equivalence classes of pairs of natural numbers.